-This document provides statistical reports for each test and reports on candidate performance for OAE tests administered during the 2017-2018 program year.
+This document provides statistical reports for each test and reports on candidate performance for OAE tests administered during the 2019-2020 Program Year.
 Test statistics reports consist of test form and field statistics reports that outline statistical characteristics of multiple-choice-only tests as well as tests composed of both multiple-choice and constructed-response items administered during the program year.
-Total scaled score distributions also are provided.
+Total scaled score distributions are provided.
 Specific details of each report are outlined below.